๐Ÿ‡ฐ๐Ÿ‡ทHistory of Korea

 Cold War Division

-• North Korea's invasion of the South on June 25, 1950 triggered the first major "hot war" of the Cold War era, drawing in UN forces (primarily American) and later Chinese troops
+• North Korea's invasion of the South on June 25, 1950 triggered the first major "hot war" of the Cold War era.
+The UN Security Council (with the Soviet Union absent due to its boycott over China's seat) authorized a multinational force, though the vast majority of troops were American and South Korean

-• The war ended in armistice, not peace treaty—technically, the two Koreas remain at war, making this the longest-running unresolved conflict of the modern era
+• The war ended with an armistice on July 27, 1953, not a peace treaty.
+Technically, the two Koreas remain at war, making this one of the longest-running unresolved conflicts of the modern era

-• The 38th parallel division solidified into permanent separation, creating two radically different societies from one nation—demonstrating how Cold War ideology could override historical unity
+• The 38th parallel division solidified into permanent separation, creating two radically different societies from one nation.
+This demonstrates how Cold War ideology could override centuries of historical unity.
+Casualties were staggering: estimates range from 2.5 to 3 million civilian deaths, plus over a million military casualties on all sides

-Compare: Japanese Invasions (1592) vs. Korean War—both involved massive foreign intervention on Korean soil, but the Imjin War ended with restoration of unity while the Korean War cemented division.
-The difference: Cold War ideological stakes made compromise impossible.
+Compare: Japanese Invasions (1592) vs. Korean War: both involved massive foreign intervention on Korean soil, but the Imjin War ended with restoration of unity while the Korean War cemented division.
+The difference: Cold War ideological stakes, backed by two nuclear-armed superpowers, made compromise impossible.
 This contrast illustrates how international context shapes conflict outcomes.

 Quick Reference Table